-- Of these 30 units of Materials Science requirements, students must include a or b.
+- Of these 21 units of Materials Science requirements, students must include either options.

-- 12 of the 15 units must be taken for a letter grade (except for those submitting an MS thesis report).
+- Other Approved Electives: 12 of the 24 units must be taken for a letter grade (except for those submitting an MS thesis report).

 - A maximum of three units may be seminars.

-- If writing a master’s thesis report, a minimum of 6 and a maximum of 15 units of MATSCI 200 Master’s Research may be counted.
+- If writing a master’s thesis report, a minimum of 9 and a maximum of 15 units of MATSCI 200 Master’s Research may be counted.
 Master’s research units may be counted only if writing an MS thesis report.
-The final version of the thesis report must be signed off by two faculty and submitted to student services manager by last day of classes of the graduation quarter.
-See student services manager for details and approval.
+The final version of the thesis report must be signed off by two faculty and submitted to the student services office by the last day of classes of the graduation quarter.
+See the student services office for details and approval.

 - A maximum of three units may be undergraduate units, but not courses below the 100-level offering.

-- The combination of research, seminar, undergraduate and language units may not exceed 15 units total.
+- The combination of research, seminar, and undergraduate units may not exceed 15 units total.

 - Activity units may not be counted toward an MS degree.